krr-up/benchmark-tool-guide/run-vanilla-clingo.md

 #!/bin/bash
 clingo $@
 ```
 After writing this file, remember to make it executable.
+This file can be found in the files folder.

 #### Multiple settings
 Let's say that for our experiments we want to see how the "jumpy" configuration compared to the base clingo configuration.
 So, we define two settings: